Is Fishing a Sport? Let’s End the Debate Once and For All

 Competitive fishing is a full-fledged sport.
 Events like the Bassmaster Classic draw international talent and offer huge prize money, showing how serious and skill-based the sport has become.

-Proper records and stats are maintained, whether it is catching the largest fish of a certain species or setting new milestones.
-These achievements highlight an angler’s expertise and add to the sport’s legacy.
+Proper records and stats are maintained, whether it is catching the largest fish of a certain species or setting new milestones — similar to statistical records in golf, like knowing how many dimples are on a golf ball to understand design advantages.

 To keep things fair and sustainable, participants must follow official rules, often guided by bodies like the International Game Fish Association (IGFA).